John Cena: Storyline with the Nexus (2010–2011)

-On the January 17, 2011 episode of Raw, Cena faced CM Punk, who had assumed leadership of The Nexus and renamed the stable as The New Nexus, in a match which ended in a no contest after Cena was attacked by the debuting Mason Ryan, who later joined The New Nexus.
-Cena competed in the Royal Rumble match on January 30, which saw Cena eliminate most of the members of The New Nexus, ending their feud.
-Cena was eliminated by WWE Champion The Miz, who was not part of the match.
-Cena won the titular match at Elimination Chamber on February 20 to face The Miz at WrestleMania XXVII for the WWE Championship.
+On the January 17, 2011, episode of Raw, Cena faced CM Punk, who had assumed leadership of the Nexus and renamed the stable as the New Nexus, in a match which ended in a no contest after Cena was attacked by the debuting Mason Ryan, who later joined the New Nexus.
+Cena competed in the Royal Rumble match on January 30, which saw Cena eliminate most of the members of the New Nexus, ending their feud.
+Cena was eliminated by WWE Champion the Miz, who was not part of the match.
+Cena won an Elimination Chamber match against CM Punk, John Morrison, King Sheamus, Randy Orton, and R-Truth at Elimination Chamber on February 20 to face the Miz at WrestleMania XXVII for the WWE Championship.